Table of Contents

 Records showing the specific date of an educator’s absence from work are confidential “personnel files.”
 Educator means a teacher, principal, administrator, special services provider or education support professional.
 C.R.S. § 24-72-202(4.5).

-Evaluation reports of licensed educators are not available for public inspection, but the evaluation report of the chief executive officer of any school district must be open for inspection at reasonable times.
-C.R.S § 22-9-109(1).
+Evaluation reports of educators and all public records used to prepare those evaluation reports are not available for public inspection, but the evaluation report of the chief executive officer of any school district must be open for inspection at reasonable times.
+Included in the definition of “educator” are teachers, principals, administrators, special services providers and education support professionals.
+C.R.S § 22-9-109(1) (portions effective Aug.
+7, 2024).

 Records of finalists for chief executive officer positions